saulhdev/ZimLX/README.md

 # ZimLX
-Open Source and free launcher for Android
+Open Source and free launcher for Android based on OpenLauncher.
+For more information please visit https://github.com/OpenLauncherTeam